 - Malfunction in equipment

-If you want to learn all about the meaning of calling a number, and it beeps repeatedly, and how to fix it, then you’re in the right place.
+So if you want to learn all about the meaning of calling a number and it beeps repeatedly, and how to fix it, then you’re in the right place.

 Let’s get started!